GSMA-CPAS/BWRP/atomic_setup/README.md

 The important steps are 3.+4. as those contain all your secrets and authorization information

-## HYBRID APROACH INTEGRATION /FOR TESTING/
+## HYBRID APROACH INTEGRATION

 Hybrid installation has been integrated into the "Prepare your Pods" step.

-If you upgrade from a previous setup, please call scripts/generate_crypto_mtls.sh manually.
+If you upgrade from a previous setup, please follow the steps:
+1. Deploy the hybrid chaincode via scripts/deploy_hybrid_chaincode.sh
+2. Edit setup.cfg config file sections for blockchain and offchain-db adapters
+3. run ./scripts/prepare_templates.sh
+4. Apply a secret to access private docker REPO run kubectl apply -f deployment/kubernetes/registry-secret.yaml
+5. Generate TLS user certs
+run ./scripts/generate_crypto_user.sh
+6. Deploy Offchain DB and Offchain DB Adapter run ./scripts/deploy_offchains.sh
+7. Deploy Blockchain Adapter
+7.1. run ./scripts/generate_ccp_hybrid.sh
+7.2. run ./scripts/deploy_blockchain_adapter.sh

 If you start from scratch, this is not necessary as setup.sh will invoke it for you!

 # For testing